 The UKGLF has been developed in order to meet the needs and interests of:

-- the information re-user community, in both the private sector and in civil society; and
+- the information re-user community, in both the private sector and in civil society

 Through the UKGLF the government:

-- strongly encourages Information Fair Trader Scheme (IFTS) members; and
+- strongly encourages Information Fair Trader Scheme (IFTS) members

-- the policies and principles set out in the UKGLF in their licensing activities; and
+- the policies and principles set out in the UKGLF in their licensing activities

 in making public sector information available for use and re-use.

 1.2 ScopeThe UKGLF addresses the use and re-use of the following types of information:

 - non-personal information subject to copyright and database right that is collected and produced by government and the public sector and which is published or accessible under access legislation such as the Freedom of Information Act or the Environmental Information Regulations (much of this information will be accessible on public sector web sites or already published by the public sector)